 Nevertheless, it wasn’t so long ago that these guys used to eat each other.

 But not just for everyday fare.
-They’d mostly only eat those they had killed in battle.
-There were two reasons for this: First, was because they had won and thus eating the defeated opponent was the greatest insult.
-Second, was because they were honoring their fallen opponents for their bravery and by eating them they themselves might absorb some of that bravery.
+They’d mostly only ate those they had killed in battle.
+There were two reasons for this: First, because they had won the fight and thus eating the defeated opponent was the greatest insult.
+Second, because they were honoring their fallen opponents for their bravery and by eating them they themselves might absorb some of that bravery.